Jaymo33/Blog-Extensor/src/content/blog/how-many-grams-is-0-75-tbsp-of-almond-butter.md

     "name": "Why is weighing almond butter better than volume measurements?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Weighing almond butter in grams gives more consistent results because volume measurements can vary based on how packed the spoon is.
-Almond butter's thickness means a \"heaped\" tablespoon could contain significantly more than the standard 15g.
+Almond butter's thickness means a "heaped" tablespoon could contain significantly more than the standard 15g.
 For air fryer cooking where precision affects cooking times, grams are always more reliable."
     }
     },
     {